erysdren/QCVM/USAGE.md

 void my_export() = #N;
 ```

-With the N at the end being an integer representing the numerical ID of that builtin.
-If it was the 7th builtin you added, it would be 7.
+With the N at the end being an integer representing the numerical ID of that export.
+If it was the 7th export you added, it would be 7.

 ### Adding Your Export